stakio/laravel-doctrine-tenancy/README.md

 # Laravel Doctrine Tenancy

-A lightweight multi-tenancy package for Laravel applications using Doctrine ORM.
+A lightweight, high-performance multi-tenancy package for Laravel applications using Doctrine ORM.

 ## Features